A New Operator Theory of Linear Partial Differential Equations: Theory of abstract operators

-Clearly, by (\ref{yb0}) the $f(\eta)$ can also be a bounded measurable function.
-Therefore, Corollary 3 is an important way to extend the symbols and domains of abstract operators.
-In fact, limitations on the symbol $f(t,\xi)$ and the operator element $X$ will be broadened, and more general abstract operators will be introduced to deal with problems involved in our further discussion.
+Therefore, Corollary 2.2 is an important way to extend the symbols of abstract operators.
+In fact, limitations on the symbols $f(t,\xi)$ and the operator element $\partial_x$ will be broadened, and more general abstract operators will be introduced to deal with problems involved in our further discussion.